 You know that feeling when you want to visit but you never do.
 It’s ages since we went to the Isle of Wight so when friends on holiday there invited us over, it was an easy decision.
 The ferry journey from Lymington is spectacular.
 Firstly, we passed a tern colony on an island and then had amazing views of Hurst Castle.
 It looked like an island in the Venice Lagoon, as my photo shows.
 Yarmouth is an attractive harbour and immediately we arrived the pace of life fell a few notches.
-A pensioner day on the Isle of Wight looked very promising.
+For certain, a pensioner day on the Isle of Wight looked very promising.

 The White Island

 Zuri called it the white island.
 Her flint tools were made using chert, a type of flint, from the islands chalk downs.
 The chalk pillars of the Needles would have been their right side sea gate.
 The chalk of Old Harry Rocks on the Purbeck hills marked the left side.
 A central line led the seafarers straight into Hengistbury Head and safe harbour.
 That safety, of ‘crossing the bar’ as Tennyson wrote, comes alive at this very spot, his favourite walk.